Azure/iot-edge-v1/core/devdoc/on-out-process-gateway-modules.md

 Module Host
 -----------

-The module host is a function whose primary responsibility is to load the single gateway module in question and manage communication between the module and the gateway process.
+The module host is a proxy gateway whose primary responsibility is to load the single gateway module in question and manage communication between the module and the gateway process.
 It is passed the control channel identifier as an argument.
 The module host then proceeds to do the following:

 1. Create and open a control channel as a pair connection.

-2. Wait for a _Create Module_ message.
+2. Wait for a *Create Module* message.

-3. When a _Create Module_ message arrives,
+3. When a *Create Module* message arrives,

-        1. Read the args from the _Create Module_ message.
+    1. Read the args from the *Create Module* message.

     2. Create the module host broker.

-        3. Create the module using the args from the _Create Module_ message.
+    3. Create the module using the args from the *Create Module* message.

     4. Add module to the module host broker.

     5. Send a response with success or failure.

-4. Wait for a _Module Start_ message.
+4. Wait for a *Module Start* message.

-5. When a _Module Start_ message arrives,
+5. When a *Module Start* message arrives,

     1. call `Module_Start`, if defined.

-6. Wait for a _Module Destroy_ message.
+6. Wait for a *Module Destroy* message.

-7. If a _Module Destroy_ message arrives,
+7. If a *Module Destroy* message arrives,

     1. Remove module from module host broker.

     2. Destroy module.

-Once the module host has received a _Module Destroy_ message, the module host execution is complete.
+Once the module host has received a *Module Destroy* message, the module host execution is complete.

 The gateway will provide a native module host which will execute the entire lifecycle of the module as described above, and return once the module fails or is destroyed.
 This function may be the main execution loop of a process, or spawned in a thread of a larger application.